Elehiggle/ChatGPTMattermostChatbot/README.md

 3. Set the following environment variables with your own values:

-- `OPENAI_API_KEY`: Your OpenAI API key
+- `AI_API_KEY`: Your OpenAI API key
-- `OPENAI_MODEL`: The OpenAI model to use.
+- `AI_MODEL`: The OpenAI model to use.
 Default: "gpt-4-vision-preview"
+- `AI_TIMEOUT`: The timeout for the AI API call in seconds.
+Default: "120"
+- `MAX_RESPONSE_SIZE_MB`: The maximum size of the website content to extract (in megabytes).
+Default: "100"
+- `MAX_TOKENS`: The maximum number of tokens to generate in the response.
+Default: "4096" (max)
+- `TEMPERATURE`: The temperature value for controlling the randomness of the generated responses (0.0 = analytical, 1.0 = fully random).
+Default: "0.15"
+- `IMAGE_SIZE`: The image size for image generation.
+Default: "1024x1024" (see docs for allowed types)
+- `IMAGE_QUALITY`: The image quality for image generation.
+Default: "standard" (also: "hd")
+- `IMAGE_STYLE`: The image style for image generation.
+Default: "vivid" (also: "natural")
 - `MATTERMOST_URL`: The URL of your Mattermost server
 - `MATTERMOST_TOKEN`: The bot token (alternatively personal access token) with relevant permissions created specifically for the chatbot.
 - `MATTERMOST_USERNAME`: The username of the dedicated Mattermost user account for the chatbot (if using username/password login)
 - `MATTERMOST_PASSWORD`: The password of the dedicated Mattermost user account for the chatbot (if using username/password login)
 - `MATTERMOST_MFA_TOKEN`: The MFA token of the dedicated Mattermost user account for the chatbot (if using MFA)
 - `MATTERMOST_IGNORE_SENDER_ID`: The user ID of a user to ignore (optional, useful if you have multiple chatbots to prevent endless loops)
-- `MAX_RESPONSE_SIZE_MB`: The maximum size of the website content to extract (in megabytes).
-Default: "100"
-- `MAX_TOKENS`: The maximum number of tokens to generate in the response.
-Default: "4096" (max)
-- `TEMPERATURE`: The temperature value for controlling the randomness of the generated responses (0.0 = analytical, 1.0 = fully random).
-Default: "0.15"

 ## Usage